amirfarzamnia/velocedb/readme.md

 [![GitHub stars](https://img.shields.io/github/stars/amirfarzamnia/velocedb.svg)](https://github.com/amirfarzamnia/velocedb/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/amirfarzamnia/velocedb.svg)](https://github.com/amirfarzamnia/velocedb/forks)

-Velocedb is a lightweight, fast, and user-friendly local database designed for Node.js and TypeScript applications.
-It simplifies data management and persistence by storing data in a human-readable JSON format on your local file system.
+VeloceDB is a highly secure, fast, and efficient local database designed for Node.js applications.
+It supports all data types and offers a flexible and easy-to-use interface.
+VeloceDB operates with a single class that integrates all its features, making it both powerful and straightforward.

 ## Features

-- **Open Source**: Velocedb is open source, which means you have the freedom to modify it according to your preferences.
+- **High Performance**: Fast data access and modifications.
-- **Easy to Use**: Velocedb offers a straightforward API for managing data.
+- **Security**: Built with robust security measures.
-- **Customization**: Easily configure database settings, such as encoding and JSON formatting, to fit your requirements.
+- **Flexibility**: Supports all data types and complex data structures.
-- **Security**: Velocedb prioritizes data security to safeguard your information during access and storage.
+- **Ease of Use**: Simple API, no need for complex functions to interact with data.
-- **Lightweight**: Velocedb is a lightweight and lightning-fast database.
-It has been optimized to deliver maximum speed and efficiency.
+- **Debugging**: Advanced debugging features for better data management.

 ## Installation

-You can install Velocedb via NPM:
+To install VeloceDB via npm, use the following command:

 ```bash
 npm install velocedb